dhananjaybdeore/elitmus/README.md

      5 clues
      2 dead-ends
      1 solution
--All the progress / user data (eg - time taken by each user for every step) is stored for each user  \n -On refreshing, from either browser or website, the puzzle  starts from the same step or given the user an option to restart \n
+-All the progress / user data (eg - time taken by each user for every step) is stored for each user
--A dashboard for the admin where the progress of all the users can be tracked & analyzed \n -In admin dashboard, admin can sort the users by their name, number of steps completed and total time taken complete the puzzle \n
+-On refreshing, from either browser or website, the puzzle  starts from the same step or given the user an option to restart -A dashboard for the admin where the progress of all the users can be tracked & analyzed \n -In admin dashboard, admin can sort the users by their name, number of steps completed and total time taken complete the puzzle

-#Possible way to solve this puzzle: \n
+#Possible way to solve this puzzle:
-Answer for 1st clue: maharashtra \n
+Answer for 1st clue: maharashtra
-Answer of 2nd clue: - correct answer => sambhajinagar \n
+Answer of 2nd clue: - correct answer => sambhajinagar
-                    - answer for deadend 1 => dharashiv \n
+                    - answer for deadend 1 => dharashiv
-Answer of 3rd clue: - correct answer => panhala \n
+Answer of 3rd clue: - correct answer => panhala
-                    - answer for deadend 2=> pratapgad \n
+                    - answer for deadend 2=> pratapgad

-Answer of 4th clue: - bajiprabhu deshpande \n
+Answer of 4th clue: - bajiprabhu deshpande
-Answer of 5th clue - dand patta \n
+Answer of 5th clue - dand patta